“I would venture to guess that Anon, who wrote so many poems without signing them, was often a woman.” – Virginia Woolf

-The phrase "women's literature" is often associated with fluffy novels about women looking for mates or covers with lipstick and glitter on them.
-It's high time that women reclaim the phrase.
 If you look back over the history of literary awards, very few women, comparatively, have received top awards.
-Only 14 women have won the Nobel Prize for Literature and 31 have won the Pulitzer Prize.
+Only 14 women have won the Nobel Prize for Literature, and 31 have won the Pulitzer Prize.
 Reading Women reclaims half the bookshelf by interviewing authors and reviewing books by or about women of all backgrounds and experiences.